Here is helpful information on many different conveyor types

-- Speed required and investment available can drive the choice toward simpler, more affordable conveyor systems or require more sophisticated automated conveyor lines
+- The speed required and investment available can drive the choices.
+Simpler, faster and more affordable conveyor systems are great.
+Other solutions need more sophisticated automated conveyor lines.

 The material below has a short summary of each one of the more common conveyor types that are available.

 Gravity Roller Conveyor

 Also one of the simplest types, they are very affordable.
 A series of rollers mounted on a side frame provides the rolling surface.
 When mounted on a decline angle, parts move by themselves.
 However if using gravity conveyors for parts of different size and weight it can be difficult to control the speed and angle.
 Parts running into each other may cause damage.
 But compared with carrying parts from point A to point B, a gravity conveyor is often a great starting point for productivity improvement.
 Learn more about them here.
 Ready to buy?
 Here’s the range available for online purchase.

 Floor mounted chain conveyors are great for heavy items and especially for items that have an uneven lower surface.
 The chains provide two or three contact points on the bottom of the load, and as the chain moves it carries the product forward.
 They’re used to carry pallets and large industrial containers.
 If necessary, products can be mounted on a fixture, or “skid” and the fixture can be carried along the chains.
 This is a common application in auto plants.
 They are heavy duty, and generally move at slow speeds.
 Learn more about them here.
 Ready to buy?
 Here’s the range available for online purchase.

 Live Roller Conveyor / Chain Driven Live Roller Conveyor (CDLR)